Gazen27/LASD-Libraries/README.md

 # LASD-Libraries
-Set of libraries made for an academic course of Algorithm and Data Structures (LASD)
+Set of libraries made for an academic course of Algorithm and Data Structures' Laboratory (LASD)